BluBloos/Portable-Programming-Language/docs/README.md

-The .c/cpp files within the PPL dir/ are ad-hoc examples to showcase the PPL language.
+The .c/cpp files within the PPL dir/ are ad-hoc examples to showcase / document the PPL language.

 Currently, the language is being designed.
 These are draft examples.